TrupthiK/covid-vaccine-management-system/README.md

 # covid-vaccine-management-system
-Project which books slots for vaccine according to user convience using technology like php as backend and html as frontend
+Project which books slots for vaccine according to user convenience using technology like php as backend and html as frontend